GN296qt/java/oops/README.md

  - refers to ability of subclass to either eplace or provide a specific implementation for a method that is already defined in its superclass
  - inheritence is prerequiste
  - example of run time polymorphisim as which method to be called is determined at runtime based on actualobject being referred to
+ - @Override annotation is used which is optional but recommeneded which indicate that the method is overridng a method in its superclass
+- it often involves upcasting (assigning a child class object to a parent class reference) i.e parentclassname objectname; // declaration objectname = new childclassname(); // intialization